onehashai/onehash-connect/zerver/webhooks/deskdotcom/doc.md

-    The "appended URL path" will be the same for every notification — it makes sure the notification goes to the appropriate stream and topic within Zulip.
+    The "appended URL path" will be the same for every notification — it makes sure the notification goes to the appropriate stream and topic within Connect.

-1. Next, copy this template Zulip message into **Message to POST**:
+1. Next, copy this template Connect message into **Message to POST**:

     {% raw %}